Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 |OPA||Office of Public Affairs|

 Abbreviate and capitalize as Inc. when used as part of a corporate name.
-It usually is not needed, but when it is used, do not set off with commas: J.C.
-Penny Co.
-Inc. announced ...
-See company names.
+Don’t set off with commas.
+Example: ABC Company Inc. will benefit from the Transportation Economic Assistance grant.

 It's OK to use just the call letters: radio station WIBA-FM, television station WISC.
 "TV" is acceptable as an adjective or in such cases as cable TV, but generally spell out television when used in text.

-Spell out the names of the 50 U.S. states when they stand alone in text.
+Spell out the names of the 50 United States when they stand alone in text.
 The names of eight states are never abbreviated: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.
-Wisconsin can be abbreviated as Wis. to fit in a table or tabular material.
+Wisconsin can be abbreviated as Wis. to fit in a table or chart.
 Be consistent within documents.
-The two-letter abbreviations (WI) should be used in mailing addresses.
+The two-letter abbreviations (WI) should only be used in mailing addresses, or in charts where the postal abbreviation is used for all states referenced.

 Spell out the name when it stands alone in text.
-It may be abbreviated as Wis. to fit in a table or tabular material.
-WI should only be used in mailing addresses.
+It may be abbreviated as Wis. to fit in a table or chart.
+“WI” should only be used in mailing addresses.

 Wisconsin Department of Transportation

 Spell out Wisconsin Department of Transportation or state Department of Transportation in the first reference.
 Use WisDOT, Wisconsin DOT or the department in second and subsequent references.
 In most cases, do not precede WisDOT with "the."
 (For example, do not write "The WisDOT announced today that..."
-But it is correct to write, "The WisDOT policy on viewing media web sites has changed.")
+But it is correct to write, "Additional information is on the WisDOT website.")

-WisDOT uses a 'down' style.
-If the word isn't at the beginning of a sentence, or it isn't a proper name, it shouldn't be capitalized.
-When in doubt, use lower case.
-Additional information follows.
+WisDOT uses a down style in our writing.
+If the word isn't at the beginning of a sentence or isn't a proper name, we generally don’t capitalize it.
+When in doubt, we recommend using lower case.

 Assembly and Senate

-Capitalize when part of a proper name and if the state name is dropped but the reference is specific.
+Capitalize when part of a proper name or when the state name is dropped but the reference is specific:

 - The Wisconsin Assembly